-- 8.12.1 All Redpoint Format competitions shall be subject to the following: - a) Competitors choose which boulders to attempt and may attempt as many different boulders as they wish, within the rules of the specific Redpoint Format, as time allows. - b) Competitors declare their intention to attempt a boulder by either: - handing their scorecardQueue Card to the Climbing Judge who will call competitors in order of the scorecardsQueue Card received; or - ii) registering their next desired boulder in an online system, if such a system is used at the competition. - c) After each failed attempt, the Climbing Judge shall record the attempt on the scorecard or in the online system, as appropriate and the competitor may return to the back of the queue or elect to attempt another boulder. - d) Upon successful completion of a boulder, the Climbing Judge shall record such success and the attempt on the scorecard or in the online system, as appropriate. - e) If the competitor flashes the boulder the scorecard or in the online system, as appropriate, shall be marked as having one (1) attempt.
+- 8.12.1 All Classic and Modified Redpoint Format competitions shall be subject to the following: - a) Competitors choose which boulders to attempt and may attempt as many different boulders as they wish, within the rules of the specific Redpoint Format, as time allows. - b) Competitors declare their intention to attempt a boulder by either:

+- handing their Queue Card to the Climbing Judge who will call competitors in order of the Queue Card received; or - ii) registering their next desired boulder in an online system, if such a system is used at the competition. - c) After each failed attempt, the Climbing Judge shall record the attempt on the scorecard or in the online system, as appropriate and the competitor may return to the back of the queue or elect to attempt another boulder. - d) Upon successful completion of a boulder, the Climbing Judge shall record such success and the attempt on the scorecard or in the online system, as appropriate. - e) If the competitor flashes the boulder the scorecard or in the online system, as appropriate, shall be marked as having one (1) attempt. - f) Rules 8.8.4 and 8.8.5 regarding cleaning boulders, and Rule 8.8.6 regarding attempts.